 Handing Out Twins First Half Awards

 Now it's your turn.
-What would your ballot look like for the top awards in the Twins organization for 2013?
-Leave a COMMENT and start the debate.
+Who would you pick for each of the above awards?
+Leave a COMMENT and start the discussion.